bvinoth186/notes/2022-AWS0-Database-Specialty.md

 1. When you launch an Amazon Redshift cluster, you can choose to encrypt it with a master key from the AWS Key Management Service (AWS KMS).
 AWS KMS keys are specific to a region.
 If you want to enable cross-region snapshot copy for an AWS KMS-encrypted cluster, you must configure a snapshot copy grant for a master key in the destination region so that Amazon Redshift can perform encryption operations in the destination region.

 1. Amazon Redshift uses the Amazon Simple Notification Service (Amazon SNS) to communicate notifications of Amazon Redshift events.
 You enable notifications by creating an Amazon Redshift event subscription.
 In the Amazon Redshift subscription, you specify a set of filters for Amazon Redshift events and an Amazon SNS topic.

+1. Amazon CloudWatch Application Insights uses machine learning classification algorithms to analyze metrics and identify signs of problems with your applications.
+Windows Event Viewer and SQL Server Error logs are included in the analysis.
+To receive notifications, you can create an Amazon EventBridge